 Critical illness insurance is often overlooked with many people assuming it is either unnecessary or too expensive.
-Critical illness insurance can, in fact, be relatively cheap and a lump sum payout can often pay a crucial part in the recovery process, allowing you to take additional time off from work, adapt your home or even seek treatment abroad.
+Critical illness insurance can, in fact, be relatively cheap and a lump sum payout can often play a crucial part in the recovery process, allowing you to take additional time off work, adapt your home or even seek treatment abroad.

 What is critical illness insurance?

 Critical illness cover is designed to ease the financial stress and possible long-term effects caused by serious illness by paying out a lump sum in the event of you being diagnosed with a qualifying critical illness.
 Most insurance companies will cover between 50 and 70 core illnesses, with every insurance company covering cancer, heart attack and stroke (which account for around 80% - 85% of all claims).
 Most insurance companies will also cover illnesses such as multiple sclerosis, alzheimers disease and major organ failures.